ntoll/ntoll.github.io/posts/victorian-python.md

 [Emmeline Pankhurst](https://en.wikipedia.org/wiki/Emmeline_Pankhurst) who
 dared to suggest women were as equally skilled as men at writing Python code.
-Outside Britain and her dominions, the use of generative AI written in Python was pioneered by German composers such as
-[Anton Bruckner](https://en.wikipedia.org/wiki/Anton_Bruckner)
-("how else was he able to create so many hour-long symphonies that all sound the same, with such regularity and in such a short space of time?" asked
+Outside Britain and her dominions, the use of generative AI written in Python was pioneered by Austro-Germanic composers such as [Anton Bruckner](https://en.wikipedia.org/wiki/Anton_Bruckner) ("how else was he able to create so many hour-long symphonies that all sound the same, with such regularity and in such a short space of time?" asked